POSTPARTUM STRENGTH

 Come back stronger than before.

-Postpartum bodies are not broken.
-They are profoundly changed — and they deserve programming that respects that change.
-The fitness industry's standard answer to postpartum is the same answer it gives everyone else, just with a 'safe for new moms' label.
-That's not good enough.
+Postpartum bodies aren't broken.
+They're deeply changed, and they deserve programming that respects that.
+The fitness industry's standard postpartum answer is the same answer it gives everyone else, with a 'safe for new moms' sticker slapped on.
+Not good enough.

-I work with moms at every stage: six weeks out, six months out, six years out.
+I work with moms at every stage.
+Six weeks out, six months out, six years out.
 Diastasis recti screening, pelvic-floor-aware programming, the patience and precision postpartum bodies actually need.
 Not modified bootcamp.
-Real, intelligent training.
+Real training.

 The goal isn't your 'pre-baby body.'
-The goal is your strongest body — and most moms are surprised to find that's a body they've never had before.
+The goal is your strongest body.
+Most moms are surprised to find that's a body they've never had before.

 Mother and baby in sunlit studio — postpartum training programming